videoDAC/livepeer-delegator-aragon-app/install-nets.md

  🎉 🎉 🎉 🎉 ***The Livepeer App can now approve and bond Livepeer Tokens using Livepeer's Protocol.*** 🎉 🎉 🎉 🎉

+### IMPORTANT THING to know about operating this app on Rinkeby

+Something you need to be aware of is that nothing will work on Livepeer Protocol unless the protocol is "running".

+You can tell if it's "running" by setting your browser's signer to use Rinkeby, and going to https://explorer.livepeer.org/transcoders#/protocol-status

+If it is NOT running, you can submit a transaction to "Initialise Round" - which will run for (currently) 50 blocks.

+So things might not work because the Livepeer Protocol isn't running, and therefore the protocol can't take requests.

+### Granting permissions for roles on the app

 The following roles can now be assigned using the same process as setting the first permission:

 - APPROVE_AND_BOND_ROLE